jdgasser-hmtpro/Nagios/README.md

 # Docker-Nagios

+Nagios Core 4.5.5 running on Ubuntu 22.04.

 Docker image for Nagios forked by Dovetail BV.

 This image runs in AWS Elasticbeanstalk with an EFS attached.

-Nagios Core 4.5.5 running on Ubuntu 22.04 LTS with NagiosGraph & NRPE

 | Product | Version |
 | ------- | ------- |